HUMAN LIFE AND MORAL CODES

-Just as I’ve finally rounded off that point on life entitlement and moral codes, you may be asking what the heck does this have to so with arguing that meat eating can be ethical?
-Well, let me tell you why, my friend.
+Just as I’ve finally rounded off that point on life entitlement and moral codes, you may now be wondering; what the heck does that have to do with arguing that meat eating can be ethical?
+Well, allow me to tell you why, my friend.

-We’ve created these moral codes.
-A contract between humans.
-Designed so that they benefits us all on an individual level.
+We’ve created these moral codes – a contract between humans – designed so that they benefits us all on an individual level.
 But in all honesty, it’s not a contract or set of codes that I remember the animals of which we eat being a party to.
-I don’t remember livestock signing up to such a contract, That may sound blunt, but it’s completely true.
+I don’t remember livestock signing up to such a moral contract, That may sound blunt, but it’s completely true.

 Some would argue that the distinction of excusability between humans killing and other organisms killing is down to the fact that the homo sapien is a morally superior being.
-They’d hold an understandable ‘we know better’ kind of view.
+They hold an understandable ‘humans know better’ kind of view.
 But I don’t believe this should be seen as the case.

 Although humans have a much more robust and superior capacity to utilise consciousness, this shouldn’t automatically mean that we are somehow morally superior.

 But in response to that, people may argue that our moral structure is “superior” and more robust because of the fact that we are morally superior beings.
 That point would make a good counter.
-But I’d counter that counter with my very own Cadbury’s counter.
+But if I may, I’ll counter that counter with my very own Cadbury’s counter.

 Generally speaking, a cow’s idea of going about its business morally clearly differs from that of a human.
 A balinese monkey’s idea of whether it’s moral to steal a tourists’ sunglasses, differs from that of the majority of humans.

-A view on what is right and wrong is a view determined by each human on an individual basis.
+A view on what’s right and wrong is determined by each human on an individual basis.
 But on the majority, as a human society, we still create and abide by moral structures that apply to us all as a “pack”.
+Why is that?

-A Jihadist might be fine with murder, but the majority of individuals aren’t.
-Our moral codes reflect this to protect the majority of so-called “rational” humans.
+For example, a Jihadist might be fine with murder, but the majority of individuals aren’t.
+Our moral codes reflect this to protect the majority of so-called “rational” individual humans.

 We can’t realistically tell someone else that they’re immoral as morality is a decision for the individual.
 But we can still devise and conform to a moral consensus of codes and principles that protect and benefit the majority of us as “rational” self-regarding, survivalist, human individuals.

-So in a way, we do marginalise and actively aim to rid the morals held by a small number of individuals.
-Those small number of individuals being the likes non-repenting murderers, terrorists and rapists.
+So in a way, we do technically marginalise and actively aim to rid the morals held by a small number of individuals.
+But those small number of individuals consist of the likes of non-repenting murderers, terrorists and rapists.

 But again, this moral structure of codes is not a contract in which the animals we eat are party to.
 It’s a structure which solely suits the “rational” human.

-Until the animals we eat sign up to this moral structure, it will always be true that it’s possible be an ethical meat eater.
+However , until the animals we eat sign up to this moral structure, I will always argue that it’s indeed possible be an ethical meat eater.
 It is certainly possible to both both remain ethical and eat meat.
 And believe me, membership of the ethical meat eater club is absolute bliss.